Helping millions of people navigate the world of technology.

 JBL AUX speaker

-It’s not just about the build quality.
 When using the speaker outdoors, you don’t have to worry about charging the speaker since the built-in battery lasts over 20 hours on a single charge.
-If you’re out camping with your friends and they too have JBL speakers, you can link all of them together for an even more impactful audio experience.
-Despite the brand launching its new Charge 5 speaker, users recommend picking up the Charge 4 since it provides much better value.
+If you’re out camping with your friends and they, too, have JBL speakers, you can link all of them together for an even more impactful audio experience.
+Despite the brand launching its new Charge 5 speaker, the Charge 4 still provides terrific bang for your buck.

 What We Like